deanna-stover/coursesCNU/2021/engl350spring2021/grant.md

 * A podcast about some aspect of DH
 * A born digital creative project

-*I will not accept the final grant until your proposal has been approved.*
+*I will not accept the final grant until your abstract has been approved.*

 _____